byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

 On line 1, change it from `Make Test` to `<repository name> Test`.

 This is the point where the changes are up to your creative interpretation and engineering intuition.
 The testing process will vary drastically depending on the subject matter.
-For example, the makeTest repository relies alot on running actual make commands in the terminal, and then testing for proper output.
-If I were to make a pythonTest repository, I'd instead write alot of python unit tests and have them assert proper output.
+For example, the makeTest repository relies a lot on running actual make commands in the terminal, and then testing for proper output.
+If I were to make a pythonTest repository, I'd instead write a lot of python unit tests and have them assert proper output.
 The point is that the exact steps will vary significantly.
 So, to help you with this process, I'll outline which lines of code you'll want to KEEP THE SAME in this file and which ones will have to be replaced with testing lines more specific to your subject material.

-You'll want to keep lines 3 through 45, which download all the necessary packages for the javascript files to run correctly, and handle the complicated process of runnning tests on multiple repositories at the same time.
-I'd highly reccomend you NOT TO TOUCH this code unless you know what you're doing, as this will cause you many hours of frustration and debugging if you don't.
+You'll want to keep lines 3 through 45, which download all the necessary packages for the javascript files to run correctly, and handle the complicated process of running tests on multiple repositories at the same time.
+I'd highly recommend you NOT TO TOUCH this code unless you know what you're doing, as this will cause you many hours of frustration and debugging if you don't.
 Since it works as it is, there isn't any reason to mess with this unless you want to add another `npm install` line or if you know the system well enough to want to improve it.

 Lines 46 through 213 are the actual tests, so most (if not all) of this should change.
 Notice how I segmented this into two sections, a section for question 1 and a section for question 2.
 You should also do this for each of your questions, as it will keep you sane and stop you from losing your place in the file.
 Also notice that each testing line is followed by a comment line, which outputs the successful completion of the step to the pull request.
 You'll have to do this as well, or it can become very difficult for a user to know where their code went wrong.
 You can use all of the javascript files available in the .cbc folder, any linux terminal commands, and any other tools you can think of as a means to test the user's code, as long as you can trigger it through the workflow file.
 Be sure to save any additional files that you write to the .cbc folder so that other students can use them in future testing repositories.
 If you want to test specific output without users being able to see it, use a GitHub Secret (as described in the "Repository Settings/Secrets" section above).
 If you are wondering if it's possible to do something through the workflow files, look it up!
-Google is your friend if you want to do something that we havent't already implemented in the .cbc folder.
+Google is your friend if you want to do something that we haven't already implemented in the .cbc folder.

 Lines 214 through 234 issue the badge to the user, so you'll probably want to leave them just as is.